History of the Jews in France: Antisemitism and Jewish emigration

 During the first few months of 2014, The Jewish Agency of Israel continued to encourage French aliyah through aliyah fairs, Hebrew-language courses, sessions that assist potential olim to find jobs in Israel, and immigrant absorption in Israel.
 A May 2014 survey revealed that 74 percent of French Jews considered leaving France for Israel where of the 74 percent, 29.9 percent cited anti-Semitism.
 Another 24.4 cited their desire to "preserve their Judaism," while 12.4 percent said they were attracted by other countries.
 "Economic considerations" was cited by 7.5 percent of the respondents.
 By June 2014, it was estimated by the end of 2014 a full 1 percent of the French Jewish community would have made aliyah to Israel, the largest in a single year.
 Many Jewish leaders stated that emigration is being driven by a combination of factors, including the cultural gravitation towards Israel and France's economic woes, especially for the younger generation drawn by the possibility of other socioeconomic opportunities in the more vibrant Israeli economy.
 Others point out that in 2014, many dramatic incidents of antisemitism took place, especially during Operation Protective Edge, and that France took an unusual pro-Palestine stance by recognizing the State of Palestine in Parliament and by undertaking to adopt a resolution in the United Nations Security Council which would unilaterally impose an end of the Israel-Arab conflict on Israel.
 At the end of 2014, a record 7,000 French Jews are reported to have made Aliyah.
-Some wealthy French Jewish families are choosing to immigrate to the United States instead, with "less red tape" for business than Israel.
+Some wealthy French Jewish families are choosing to emigrate to the United States instead, with "less red tape" for business than Israel.

 In January 2015, events such as the Charlie Hebdo shooting and Porte de Vincennes hostage crisis created a shock wave of fear across the French Jewish community.
 As a result of these events, the Jewish Agency planned an aliyah plan for 120,000 French Jews who wish to make aliyah.
 In addition, with Europe's stagnant economy as of early 2015, many affluent French Jewish skilled professionals, business moguls and investors have sought Israel as a start-up haven for international investments, as well as job and new business opportunities.
 Dov Maimon, a French Jewish émigré who studies migration as a senior fellow at the Jewish People Policy Institute, predicted as many as 250,000 French Jews to make aliyah by the year 2030.